 Clone a single issue or a bulk of issues into other Jira projects or issue types, clone attachments, comments and other content

 Head to the settings within Jira.
 Note that administrator privileges are required to access the settings.

-In the menu on the left side, navigate to “Find new add-ons” under the “Add-ons” category.
-Search for “Deep Clone”, wait until the entry “Deep Clone for Jira” is shown and proceed to “Install” the add-on.
+In the menu on the left side, navigate to “Find new apps” under the “apps” category.
+Search for “Deep Clone”, wait until the entry “Deep Clone for Jira” is shown and proceed to “Install” the app.

-After having installed the add-on from the Atlassian Marketplace, you can start using it right away!
-Just navigate to a Jira issue of your choice and click on the “Deep Clone” button on the upper right-hand corner of the issue.
+After having installed the app from the Atlassian Marketplace, you can start using it right away!
+Just navigate to a Jira issue of your choice.
+Then, click on the “Deep Clone” button or the 3-dots-menu and the “Deep Clone” entry on the upper right-hand corner of the issue.